Why would I write an article where sincerity is a 'versus' with perfectionism?

 It is:

-- A strategy for avoiding judgement.
+- A strategy for avoiding judgment.

 - A refusal to be seen as human.